cackle-rs/cackle/HOW_IT_WORKS.md

 * We override the linker used by rustc so that we can wrap that as well.
 * We force emitting of debug info, which is needed for later analysis.

-We run `rustc` twice.
-The first time, we ask it to only emit `deps`. i.e. not to link the final output.
-We do this because the parent cackle process needs the contents of the `deps` files before the linker is invoked.

-The second invocation of `rustc` is the same, but this time it also links.
+Once `rustc` completes, we parse the emitted `deps` file to get a list of the source files that were used.
+We then notify the parent process that `rustc` completed, telling it what source files were used.

-In addition to telling the parent process about the `deps` file, we also use it to locate source files which we parse looking for the `unsafe` token.
+In addition to telling the parent process what source files were used, we also parse the source files, looking for the `unsafe` token.
 This is an additional layer of unsafe detection besides adding `-Funsafe-code` since `-Funsafe-code` is insufficient to prevent some uses of unsafe.

 ## Wrapping the linker